Skip to Content

 the hospital, you will continue to see your doctor often.
 Because you received

-someone else's bone marrow, you will need treatment with medicines to prevent
+someone else's stem cells, you will need treatment with medicines to prevent

-immune system from attacking the donor marrow as
+immune system from attacking the donor stem cells as

 though it were a foreign substance.
 You may also take medicine to help prevent